Deep freeze envelops Midwest, even stops the mail

 #ReadLocal

-Major Chicago attractions including the Lincoln Park Zoo, Art Institute and Field Museum weren't opening Wednesday.
 Governors in Illinois, Wisconsin and Michigan declared emergencies as the worst of the cold threatened on Wednesday.
+In Chicago, major attractions closed because of the bitter cold, including the Lincoln Park Zoo, the Art Institute and the Field Museum.

 “These (conditions) are actually a public health risk and you need to treat it appropriately,” Chicago Mayor Rahm Emanuel said Tuesday.
 “They are life-threatening conditions and temperatures.”